rixiobarrios/reactHW_DrWho/README.md

 - Add the function below to your App component.
 - Set up the function so that it gets called on click and changes the text in the `h3`
+- What do you have to do in the constructor to ensure this function works?

 ```js
 changeIt (text) {